 If you are injured on the job in Pennsylvania, you can receive roughly two-thirds of your weekly wage up to the maximum amount, which, as we noted above, is $1,025 for 2018.
 The amount that you are owed is calculated using the average of your gross weekly wage.

 You calculate your average gross weekly wage by totaling up all wages you earned from an employer for whom you were working at the time of your injury.
-If you were working two jobs when you were injured, you can include the wages lost from both jobs when determining your average weekly wage.
+If you were working two jobs when you were injured, you could include the wages lost from both jobs when determining your average weekly wage.
 This figure includes overtime, tips reported on your taxes, any vacation pay or bonuses, and payments for lodging if your employer was providing housing for you.

 Pay attention to those latter categories.
 While it’s relatively easy to gather information on your gross wages, many workers’ compensation insurance companies make costly mistakes when calculating for items like bonuses or vacation pay.
 If you feel that the insurance company has neglected to include these funds when calculating the average weekly wage that will be used when determining your benefits, contact an experienced workers’ compensation attorney to help you.